acceptmycrypto/AMC-Web/README.md

 # About AcceptMyCrypto
-*The purpose of the app is for cryptocurrencies holders to check what venues out there are accepting their cryptos.*
+*The purpose of the app is for cryptocurrencies holders to find and purchase deals that match to the cryptocurrencies that they're interested or owned.

 ## API
 *AcceptMyCrypto uses coinmarketcap api to get crypto info shown below*